Emerging Market Task Forces

 Over 20 faculty members, led by Volkan Topalli, associate professor of Criminal Justice & Criminology, work to advance student mobility and collaborative research with key Turkish universities.
 Expanding study abroad opportunities for Georgia State students and establishing innovative programs to welcome Turkish faculty and scholars to Georgia State are key priorities.
 In fact, nearly 110 Georgia State students have studied in Turkey over the past three years.
 With long-established connections to international companies in Turkey, such as Coca-Cola, Georgia State faculty and students have the opportunity to collaborate both at home and beyond.

-The task forces also will coordinate public events spotlighting their respective countries for International Month, October 24-November 22, 2013, in celebration of Georgia State’s Centennial.
+The task forces also will coordinate public events spotlighting their respective countries for International Education Week, November 2 – 6, 2015.
 They will consult university and greater Atlanta resources, including Consuls General, guest lecturers, friendship and business organizations, and technical experts, to develop interesting and engaging events for the Georgia State community.

-For more information about the task forces, please contact Dr. Earl Picard, director of international strategic planning and development, at firstname.lastname@example.org.
+For more information about the task forces, please contact the Office of International Initiatives at firstname.lastname@example.org.